Mike Friday

 Michael John "Mike" Friday (born April 25, 1972) has been the head coach of the United States national rugby sevens team since summer 2014.
 Friday succeeded the previous coach, Matt Hawkins, following the 2013–14 World Series.
+On 30 September 2024 USA Rugby announced that Friday would be replaced by Simon Amor.
+He is the father of Lucas Friday.

 Friday had previously served as head coach for the national rugby sevens teams of England from 2004 to 2006, and Kenya from 2012 to 2013.

 Playing career

 Friday was born in Chichester, England.
 Friday played professional rugby 15s for various teams, including the London Wasps and Harlequins.
 He captained the England national rugby sevens team, including at the 1998 Commonwealth Games and the 2001 Rugby World Cup Sevens.
 While at Wasps he helped them win the Anglo-Welsh Cup in 1999 and 2000; he was a replacement in both finals.

 England (2001–2006)

 Friday served for three years as assistant coach to Joe Lydon of the England national rugby sevens team.

 Friday then became the head coach of the England 7s team near the end of the 2003/2004 season.

 He resigned from the role at the end of 2006 to take up a business role in the City of London.

 In June 2010 Friday announced his involvement in RuckingBall.com, an online community for the development of school-boy rugby, coaches and parents.